 As Kantor of St Thomas’s Church and Leipzig’s ‘Director Musices’, Bach was responsible both for the music of the city’s four principal churches and for providing pieces for civic occasions.

-Between 1723 and 1729 he not only composed three complete annual cycles of sacred cantatas for the church year, but also his two great accounts of the Passion St John (1724) and St Matthew (1727).
-Most of the cantatas were entirely new works, and almost all containing music of striking originality that may justly be placed on a level with the Passions, the Christmas Oratorio and the Mass in B minor.
+Between 1723 and 1729, he composed not only three complete annual cycles of sacred cantatas for the church year, but also his two great accounts of the Passion of Christ: the St John Passion (1724) and St Matthew Passion (1727).
+Most of the cantatas were entirely new works, and almost all containing music of striking originality that may justly be placed on a level with the Passions, the Christmas Oratorio and the B minor Mass.

 The Coffee Cantata